 The SunPower panel weighs just 2.1 pounds, making it the second-lightest product on the list, just behind the Suner Power solar panel.

-But while it is one of the lightest products we reviewed, SunPower is the thickest.
+But while it is one of the lightest products we reviewed, it is the thickest.
 So, you may find that it is more of a semi-flexible solar panel.
-Or in other words, it is not as flexible as the others.
+In other words, it is not as flexible as the others.

-- Produces a decent amount of solar power, although the Renogy and Socentralar produce more power.
+- Produces a decent amount of solar power.

 - Has a rated conversion efficiency of 23.5% – one of the highest in the market.